Choosing The Right Mattress For You

 Potential issue: Memory foam properties however absorbs body heat easily (especially when it hugs your body).
 If you naturally sleep cool, this option is a good choice, however, hot sleepers will find this problematic.

 That’s not to say all memory foams sleep hot, as manufacturers have found ways to combat this problem by using added materials or channelling grooves to dissipate heat.
+Some even have technology to remove sweat stains, which can be a common issue with memory foam mattresses.

 Memory foam mattresses prices start at $180 dollars and will resist over 200 pounds without issues.